silberjan/rx-operators/README.md

 # Useful RxJs Operators

 This is a collection of useful rxjs operators.
-See my blogpost (TODO add link) for more
+See my [blogpost](https://jcs.wtf/custom-rxjs-operators/) for more.